devopsdu/Scripts/AnsibleInsallation.md

 exit

-# 5/ Create user and set provileges on target host
+# 5/ Create user and set privileges on target host
 # Login to Dev Instance
 sudo su -